I offer two levels of guided autobiography:

 Unlike GAB at Home or GAB Online, where you are part of a smaller group, roughly 20 people participate in the SFU workshop series, but you still share your stories in a small group.
 I am unable to be part of the small groups, but that doesn’t preclude high levels of energy, fascinating stories, and mutual support.

 Occasionally I lead workshops for private organizations. like a seniors’ residence, or a library.
 Sometimes I spend an evening leading a workshop for a bookclub.
-These may be one-off workshops, lasting anywhere from 1.5 hours to a full day.
-I just tailor the GAB content to fit participant and organizational needs.
+These may be one-off sessions, lasting anywhere from 1.5 hours to a full day.
+I tailor the GAB content to fit participant and organizational needs.

 If you are interested in hosting, or organizing, a special GAB Sessions workshop, either contact me, or arrange this through the person who is the program coordinator for your residence/organization.